 Latvia, one of the three Baltic States, covers an area of 64,589 square kilometres.
 At the time of the 2011 Census, Latvia's population was 2.07million, a fall of 13 per cent on the 2000 figure of 2.38 million.
-This demographic shift reflects factors such as emigration, an aging population and a falling birth rate.
+This demographic shift reflects factors such as emigration, an ageing population and a falling birth rate.
 The capital of Latvia is Riga.
 Latvia celebrates its national day on 18 November (Independence Day).

 Latvia regained its independence from the Soviet Union in August 1991.
 Under the Constitution, the President is elected by members of the unicameral Parliament (Saeima) for a four-year term and has limited powers.
 The President appoints the Prime Minister, approves the Cabinet and may return legislation to the Saeima.
 The Saeima has 100 members, who are elected.
-Latvian President Andris Berzins, a member of the ruling coalition Greens/Farmers Union Party, was elected on 2 June 2011 for a four-year term, commencing 8 July 2011.
-Elections for the Saeima were last held on 17 September 2011.
-Harmony Center (SC) won 31 seats, followed by Zatlers' Reform Party (22), Unity (20), National Alliance (14), and Greens and Farmers Union (ZZS)(13).
-The next parliamentary elections will be held in September 2015.
-Mr Valdis Dombrovskis has been Latvia's Prime Minister since 12 March 2009.
+Elections are held on the first Saturday in October every four years.

-The global financial and economic crisis of 2008-09hit the Latvian economy extremely hard.
+The global financial and economic crisis of 2008-09 hit the Latvian economy extremely hard.
 After years of double-digit growth, mainly funded by external borrowing by the country's banks, the lack of further readily-available credit brought the economy to a halt.
-Latvia's GDP contracted by 18 per cent in 2009.In signs of recovery, the economy grew by 4 per cent in 2011, and the World Bank predicts further growth of around 2.8 per cent in 2012.
+Latvia's GDP contracted by 24 per cent in 2009.
+With the assistance of an IMF and EU-approved bailout package, the Dombrovskis Government turned the economy around through a program of deep public spending cuts.
+Latvia's economy rebounded, growing by around 5 per cent per year from 2011-13 and becoming the EU's fastest growing economy.
+The IMF/EU Program concluded in December 2011, with Latvia repaying its loan ahead of schedule.
+The IMF predicts further growth of just over 4 per cent in 2014, which places it as the fastest growing economy in central and eastern Europe.
+Despite this, unemployment remains an issue.
 Unemployment in Latvia rose dramatically during the financial crisis, from around 7 per cent in 2008 to a peak of over 20 per cent in the last quarter of 2009.
-Unemployment has since gradually fallen, with 15.2 per cent recorded in the first quarter of 2012.
+It has since fallen gradually, with 9.8 per cent recorded in March 2014.